Parsa-Sedigh/neetcode-system-design-beginner/pamphlets/pamphlet.md

 need to consistently map a user req to the same node, we need consistent hashing.

 ## 14-14 - SQL
+Relational database management systems(RDBMS).
+SQL is a major component in most relational db management systems.

+SQL is a query language - it's a way we can access the data that's stored in a RDBMS.

+Data of relational DB management systems are stored on disk.
+Because we want the data to be persisted.
+Since we're gonna be storing a very very large amount of data on disk, we want to organize it in a way where we can read and write from it efficiently.

+The data structure that's typically used for RDBMSes is **B+ tree** which is kinda like a binary tree where each node doesn't have to have at most 2 children, instead, it can have m children(arbitrary number) and also every node, every node doesn't have a single value, instead we split each node into `m - 1` values.
+The reason we use m-way trees rather than binary trees is because this will help us reduce the size of our tree.
+We want to minimize the number of reads and writes that we have to do.

+Note: The entire of m-way trees(B+ trees) is not stored on disk because these trees can get very very large and to get the data we want, we may traverse the entire height which can get very large.
+So increasing the number of children for every node is a way to reduce the height and to to take this one step further, data is actually **only** stored in the leaf nodes of the tree and the non-leaf node's values just help us get to the data(leaf nodes), all the data is stored at the leaf level and it's stored in a sort of linked list fashion(the values in leaf nodes are ordered).
+This is how relational DBs are stored.

+Tip: The way we key the data itself: Let's say we're organizing some data, let's say we're organizing it based on phonebook and that phonebook maps a name to a phone number.
+Now how would we want to search for people in that phonebook?
+We would want to use their phone number or their name?

+Their name.
+So we key the tree based on name(it has alphabetical order).

+When we key the tree based on some value, that value is called the **index**.
+We need to choose our index intelligently.

+Indexes are about having some sorted property.

+The main motivation is about being able to find and read data as quickly as possible.

+What we can accomplish with RDBMSes?

+With the table, we specify what the data needs to look like.

+Primary key uniquely identifies every record(row) in a table.

+Constraints are not usually possible with NOSQL DBs.

+Q: What are the tradeoffs of relational databases when it comes to system design?

+### ACID properties
+The vast majority of RDBMses are ACID compliant:
+- A - atomicity: **every DB transaction is all or nothing.** You can't split a DB transaction.
+If a part of transaction gets done but then our computer crashes and we don't do the other part of transaction and commit it, then the **entire** transaction is gonna fail(including the first part).
+In other words, if the entire transaction didn't complete, then none of it completed and if the entire transaction did complete, only then it's persisted(we don't commit half of the transaction).
+Example: Sending money from Alice to Bob.
+Note: Sometimes atomicity is not necessary.
+- C - consistency: it means data consistency(there are different consistency that's used in different acronyms).
+This is following the constraints or rules that we as developers specify on DB(not null columns, foreign key constrains and ...).
+If we didn't have atomicity and isolation, it would be hard to follow the constraints that we specify, so we would end up in consistent state.
+Consistency is expensive to maintain.
+For example if we want to have a foreign key constraint, everytime we update our DB, we need to look out for these columns.
+So we create constraints or rules and our DBMS makes sure we follow those rules that we never reach an inconsistent state.
+- I - Isolation: when we have multiple transactions happening concurrently on a DB, you want the transactions to appear as if they happened in order.
+We don't want multiple transactions to have side effects on each other.
+If we wouldn't have isolation, we would have dirty reads and phantom reads(non-repeatable reads) and other problems. **Dirty read:** Let's say we have 2 transactions running concurrently working on the same data and one of them commits which but another not and our DB crashes, so we would be left with wrong data.
+So while the first one did not commit but the second did commit(we have atomicity), we still left with wrong data.
+What went wrong?
+The second transaction read a value that was not committed yet and this is called a **dirty read** and it can lead us to inconsistent state.
+Isolation means these transactions are serialized, they will be executed in a particular order.
+So one of them will execute first and then the other one.
+So even though it kinda appears that the transactions are happening concurrently and they might be, because concurrently doesn't mean in parallel, they will appear as if they were executed serially in a particular order(one executed and completed before another one).
+- D - durability: This is why RDBMSes use disk.
+Because of this, redis is not ACID compliant(yeah it can be used as DB too and not only a cache - redis stores data in memory).
+A DB transaction is more than just a query, it could be a collection of queries.
+Every transaction that's been committed, we expect it to be durable(persisted) even if the DB crashed after that.

 ## 15-15 - NoSQL

 ## 16-16 - Replication and Sharding
 These two are different but related.